resolutedreamer/NESLDashboard/README.md

 NESL Home Dashboard
 ======
 ## Visualize Power and Water
-This contains all the files for the dashboard system.
+This was a project to display power and water data collected from a home on a dashboard as well as allow actuation of the installed Phillips Hue lights.
+This code is meant to go on a server in the home.

 #### Screenshot
 ![Screenshot](/assets/screenshots/ss1.png)